Check out our SHS School Counseling Financial Aid Information Handout!!!

 - Attend the Understanding College Financial Aid and Paying for College program in January and College Financial Aid Application Night in September.

-- Complete the FAFSA online as soon after October 1 as possible.
+- Complete the FAFSA online as soon as possible.
+Information will be coming regarding when the FAFSA will be open for the fall of 2023.
 Use your most recently completed tax returns.
-For example, if your child is applying for federal aid to pay for college beginning in the fall of 2023, you will be submitting your tax returns from the 2021 fiscal year in October of 2022.
+For example, if your child is applying for federal aid to pay for college beginning in the fall of 2024, you will be submitting your tax returns from the 2022 fiscal year.

 - In addition to the FAFSA, some colleges (mostly private) also require the submission of the CSS/Profile.